 If you would like to hear more about how Toba Inlet got its name you can listen to Cortes Radio Society interview with Michelle Robinson and Ken Hanuse from the Klahoose First Nation and local historian Judith Williams.

 Grizzly Bear Viewing

-Here on the edge of the great bear rainforest stands, towering cedar trees interwoven with glacial streams and rocky shores that welcome the arrival of spawning Pacific salmon each year, a cycle that has taken place for a millennial on the traditional territory of the Klahoose First Nation people.
+Here on the edge of the Great Bear Rainforest, stand towering cedar trees interwoven with glacial streams and rocky shores that welcome the arrival of spawning Pacific salmon each year.
 This breathtaking rainforest backdrop draws xawgəs (grizzly bears) to this remote river where they socialize with each other and feast on the bounty of fresh salmon.

 xawgəs - grizzly bear

 Our first grizzly bear viewing platform was constructed in the summer of 2016, when James Delorme was chief of Klahoose.
-In 2017, Kevin Peacey was elected in as Chief of Klahoose, and has been re-elected in 2021 now serving his third term as Chief.
-Since then we have expanding the viewing areas, all set in different locations along the remote river in Toba Inlet.
-We provide six fixed viewing towers that provide optimal sight lines to this natural phenomenon.
+Since then, we have expanded the viewing areas, all set in different locations along the remote river in Toba Inlet.
+We have six fixed viewing towers that provide optimal sight lines to this natural phenomenon.
 Our grizzly bear tours are intentionally small to allow for the most intimate experience with the bears.
 Listen closely and you will hear their heavy breaths mingle with the rushing water - it is an exhilarating and truly amazing spectacle not to be missed!

-From August to October our guests of Klahoose Wilderness Resort enjoy grizzly bear viewing tours, led by our Klahoose guides in Toba Inlet.
+From May to early June we often view Grizzly Bears along the shores of Toba Inlet by boat.
+From late August to October our guests of Klahoose Wilderness Resort enjoy grizzly bear viewing at our fixed platforms, led by our Klahoose guides here in Toba Inlet